CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 6: Ensuring Responsible AI with Content Safety Studio.md

 # Ensuring Responsible AI with Content Safety Studio

-The Content Safety Resource is an Azure AI service.
-This service consists of machine learning assisted moderation APIs which detect material that is potentially offensive, risky, or otherwise undesirable, to assure the contents in community is safe.
-Follow the steps below to create a Content Safety Resource.
+In this lab, you will learn about the Content Safety Resource, a powerful Azure AI service designed to help maintain a safe and respectful online environment.
+This service uses advanced machine learning algorithms to assist in moderating content by identifying material that may be offensive, risky, or otherwise undesirable.

 ## Task 1: Implement Content Safety Measures